 To keep things simple, I have cited the higher figure for each ground.

-The DFB has a rule, or a regulation or maybe it’s just a guideline, that says the national team’s home games can only be played in grounds that hold at least forty-thousand people – but in some cases this has been worked around by classifying the match as a charity game.
+The DFB has a rule, or a regulation or maybe it’s just a guideline, that says the national team’s home games can only be played in grounds that hold at least 40,000 people – but in some cases this has been worked around by classifying the match as a charity game.
 This is how some of the smaller grounds such as the New Tivoli in Aachen, Rhein-Neckar-Arena in Sinsheim and more recently the Coface-Arena in Mainz have been able to make their way onto this list.
 (Thanks to Uli Hesse for this information).

 Renovations, Refurbishments, Rebuilds and Relocations